Authors' official companion web site

 Welcome to the official authors' companion web site for Building Python Programs.
 This new textbook is designed for use in a first course in computer science.
 We have written it for a broad audience, not just for computer science majors.
 It is based on the best-selling Building Java Programs, currently in its 4th edition.
 The Python textbook materials have also been class tested with hundreds of undergraduates at the University of Arizona, most of whom were not CS majors.

-Please visit Pearson's official site for Building Python Programs 1st edition and find the link for "Request exam copy".
+Please visit Pearson's official site for Building Python Programs for more information.

 If you are a student in a course using this textbook, your instructor probably prefers for you to purchase the book from your school/university bookstore as appropriate.
 Otherwise can also order it online, such as: